BleachBit Documentation

 When files are deleted without shredding, the contents might be recoverable from the disk’s free space.
 To prevent recovery from free space, you can wipe the free space.
 Unlike wiping specific files, wiping free space takes a long time.

-To wipe any partition, pass any writable directory in that partition to --wipe-free-space
+To wipe any partition, pass any writable directory in that partition to --wipe-free-space.
+For example:

 bleachbit --wipe-free-space ~/.cache/